How to present yourself for that important interview

 • If you haven’t heard or understand a question the interviewer has asked you, don’t pretend you have and try and answer it with a question that might be right, as it will make them think you weren’t listening or you don’t have a good understanding, just simply ask them to politely repeat it

-• Don’t assume that if an employer says “lets meet for informal chat” that they will be wearing informal clothing, always dress smartly to meet any potential employer
+• Do not assume that if an employer says “lets meet for informal chat” that they will be wearing informal clothing, always dress smartly to meet any potential employer

 • Do not wear inappropriate revealing clothing or scruffy attire

 • Try to keep makeup to a subtle amount, unless applying for a makeup industry related role

 • Do not interrupt or try and finish the interviewees sentence

 • Refrain from looking at your watch or clocks in the room, as this may look like you are uninterested.

 Interviews can be nerving for even the most experienced and so try to be calm and relaxed and try to be yourself!

 If you are attending an interview, Good luck!

 If you are considering a new role or career change, contact us to see if we can help get you prepared, our consultants have the skills and experience to ensure you are interview ready for your perfect role!

 This content will only be shown when viewing the full post.
 Click on this text to edit it.